 Are Halios watches automatic?

-Yes.
 All Halios watches have self-winding automatic movements made either by Sellita or ETA, both of which are trusted caliber manufacturers by watch brands.

 Are Halios watches luminescent?

 Massive amounts of C3 Superluminova paint are applied to the hands and markers of each watch to ensure they remain highly-visible under low-light conditions and when underwater during scuba diving sessions.